PuttingTheDnDInTDD/EverCraft-Kata/README.markdown

 ####Samples

-As a character I want to be able to wield a sword so that I can look cool
+As a character I want to be able to wield a longsword so that I can look cool

 - does 5 points of damage

-As a character I want to be able to wield a magic axe that so that I can *be* cool
+As a character I want to be able to wield a +2 waraxe that so that I can *be* cool

 - does 6 points of damage
 - +2 to attack
 - +2 to damage
-- triple damage on a critical
+- triple damage on a critical (quadrupal for a Rogue)

-As an elf I want to be able to wield a elven longsword that so I can stick it to that orc with the magic axe
+As an elf I want to be able to wield a elven longsword that so I can stick it to that orc with the waraxe

-- does 6 points of damage
+- does 5 points of damage
 - +1 to attack and damage
 - +2 to attack and damage when wielded by an elf *or* against an orc
 - +5 to attack and damage when wielded by an elf *and* against orc

-As a monk I want nun checku that work with my martial arts so that I can kick shaolin style
+As a monk I want nunchucks that work with my martial arts so that I can kick ass like Chuck Norris

 - does 6 points of damage
 - when used by a non-monk there is a -4 penalty to attack